[Now in Print! Stone: An Ecology of the Inhuman]

 I am a Professor of English and the Director of the Medieval and Early Modern Studies Institute (MEMSI) at the George Washington University in Washington, DC.
 Born in Cambridge, MA and educated at the University of Rochester (where I studied English, creative writing and classics) and Harvard University (PhD in English), I've taught at GW since 1994.

-My research examines inhuman phenomena that are paradoxically alien and absolutely intimate to the human.
+My research examines phenomena that are paradoxically alien and absolutely intimate to the human.
 Among the longest abiding of the topics I've explored is what monsters reveal about the cultures that dream them.
-This work has been the most influential of anything I've done, leading to a stint as an expert witness on a copyright lawsight involving the Pixar film Monsters Inc., a part in a History Channel documentary on dragons, and a consultant gig for a children's book on big monsters (as well as several books, essays, and conference keynotes).
-I've also worked on the multilingual literatures of the British archipelago and how they contest an easy narrative of English triumph (wondering if the postcolonial isn't the midcolonial); how queer theory, critical race studies and posthumanism might help us to better understand the texts and cultures of the Middle Ages (and might be transformed by that encounter); the limits and the creativity of our taxonomic impulses; the complexities of time when thought outside of progress narratives; vibrant materialism, object-oriented ontology, and other methods for discerning the complicated lives of what is supposed to be inanimate.
+This research has been my most influential, leading to a stint as an expert witness on a copyright lawsight involving the Pixar film Monsters Inc., a part in a History Channel documentary on dragons, and a consultant gig for a children's book on big monsters (as well as several books, essays, and conference keynotes).
+I've also worked on the multilingual literatures of the British archipelago and how they contest an easy narrative of English triumph (wondering if the postcolonial isn't the midcolonial); how queer theory, critical race studies and posthumanism might help us to better understand the texts and cultures of the Middle Ages (and might be transformed by that encounter); the complexities of time and history when thought outside of progress narratives; vibrant materialism, object-oriented ontology, and other methods for discerning the complicated lives of what is supposed to be inanimate.
 Much of my current research brings to fruition a longtime engagement with environmental studies and ecological theory.
 I am a founding member of the MLA Forum on Ecocriticism and Environmental Humanities and active member of ASLE.